Vimal7-Aws/aws-docs/docker/Dockerfile Deep Dive Part 1.md

 Mastering Dockerfile instructions is essential for creating efficient, secure, and maintainable container images.
 In this post, we’ll break down two commonly misunderstood pairs of instructions—`CMD` vs `ENTRYPOINT` and `COPY` vs `ADD`—through a clear, side-by-side comparison.
 If you find it helpful, your support will help continue the series!

+---

 ## ↻ CMD vs ENTRYPOINT in Dockerfile

 Both `CMD` and `ENTRYPOINT` define the command that runs when a container starts, but they behave differently.

+## In CMD instructions the command line parameters passed will replace entirely where as in ENTRYPOINT the command line arguements will be appended

+---

 ## CMD